 “She kept it because she thought she could use it to take us back—”

-“Very well,” he conceded, his expression and body softening again.
-He glanced at the hand that held his own.
-“Is there anything else I can do for you, while you have me relentlessly held captive?”
+“Very well,” he concedes, his expression and body softening again.
+He glances at the hand that holds his own.
+“Is there anything else I can do for you, while you have me so relentlessly held captive?”

 “As I said, don’t go.”

-Her face became serious once more, eyes narrowing, her expression growing fierce.
+Her face becomes serious once more, eyes narrowing, her expression growing fierce.